ArthurGareginyan/my-custom-functions/readme.txt

 This is a simple and perfect tool to use as your site's functionality plugin.

 = Features =

 **Current features:**

-* Safety execution code (Checks the entered code for fatal errors).
+* Safety execution code (Checks the entered code for fatal errors)
-* Syntax highlighting (by CodeMirror).
+* Syntax highlighting (by CodeMirror)
-* Line numbering (by CodeMirror).
+* Line numbering (by CodeMirror)
-* Input areas allow for tab indentation.
+* Input areas allow for tab indentation
-* Ready for translation (.pot file included).
+* Ready for translation (.pot file included)
+* Russian translation
-* CodeMirror scripts are combined and minified.
+* CodeMirror scripts are combined and minified

 **Coming soon:**

-* Trigger to temporary disable the custom code.
+* Trigger to temporary disable the custom code
-* Backuping the custom code to a file.
+* Backuping the custom code to a file

-* (Got more ideas?
-Tell me!)
+**Got more ideas?
+Tell me!**

+If you have any suggestions to make this plugin better, don't hesitate to contact me.

 **Please Vote and Enjoy**

-* Your votes really make a difference!
+Your votes really make a difference!
 Thanks.

 == Installation ==
 Install "My Custom Functions" just as you would any other WordPress Plugin.